Suspended Art and Sculpture

-The suspended art installations use individual elements, structured and balanced to hang from varying heights and widths, where they naturally move with the interior air currents of the building.
-The tapestry of the work is a beautiful nylon fabric.
-The fabric enhances an empty space with gentle movement and color.
+Banner art is suspended art.
+Nylon fabric installations include individual elements, structured and balanced to hang from ceilings in atriums where they naturally move with the interior air currents.
+The art is sewn out of beautiful nylon fabric into a tapestry of color.
+It is structured to fill an empty space with gentle movement and color.

 Mettje Swift designs suspended art.
-The translucent colors animate any space and humanize our experience of architecture.
-Our Suspended Art Installations, use the translucent, jewel-toned fabric tapestry in structured shapes, formed to catch the light and air currents.
+The translucent colors animate and humanize our experience of architecture.
+Our Suspended Art Installations in translucent, jewel-toned fabric is sculpted, structured and shaped to catch the light.

 Suspended Art Installations